-- Best Budget Hotel: Wild Ginger Hotel – This quaint hotel will put you in the midst of a tropical rainforest.
-The hotel features a peaceful garden, free Wi-Fi, and family rooms that can accommodate up to four guests.
+- Budget Hotel: Wild Ginger Hotel – This quaint hotel will put you amid a tropical rainforest.
+The hotel features a peaceful garden, free Wi-Fi, and family rooms accommodating up to four guests.

-- Best Mid-Range Hotel: Grand Naniloa Hotel, a Doubletree by Hilton – This charming oceanfront hotel offers guests stunning views of Hilo Bay and the Hamakua Coast and features an outdoor swimming pool.
-It is also next to the Naniloa Golf Course, where guests can enjoy a free round of golf everyday.
+- Mid-Range Hotel: Grand Naniloa Hotel, a Doubletree by Hilton – This charming oceanfront hotel offers guests stunning views of Hilo Bay and the Hamakua Coast and an outdoor swimming pool.
+It is also next to the Naniloa Golf Course, where guests can enjoy a free round of golf every day.

-- Best Luxury Hotel: There are no luxury hotels in Hilo.
-If you are looking for luxury on the Big Island, I recommend checking out Kailua-Kona or Waikoloa.
+- Luxury Hotel: There are no luxury hotels in Hilo.
+If you want luxury on the Big Island, I recommend checking out Kailua-Kona or Waikoloa.
 You can always make a day trip to Hilo from that side of the island!